 The short answer is yes!
 You can achieve the same standards.
 But you have to work for it.

 In order to achieve great cleaning results (and almost never need to call a professional), you need both consistency and great equipment.

 1. Consistency.
 If you want your carpet to be clean always, you should vacuum every day and deep clean your carpet every 3-4 months.
 If you do so, you’re all set.
 But… how?
 Simple, you need the right equipment.

 2. Equipment.
 There’s two things every carpet owner should have if you want to have your carpets perfectly cleaned:

-- Carpet Steam Cleaner: This is the portable hot water extractor we were talking about earlier.
+– Carpet Steam Cleaner: This is the portable hot water extractor we were talking about earlier.
 These machines are not as powerful as the cleaning trucks we talked about earlier, but if you use it regularly, it will achieve the same cleaning results.
-You can check out our post on the best carpet steam cleaners in 2021 to find out more about what cleaner you might need.
-And trust me, in the long run it's way cheaper to buy one of these machines rather than call a professional.
-You'll have your carpet absolutely clean and you'll save money.
+And trust me, in the long run it’s way cheaper to buy one of these machines rather than call a professional.
+You’ll have your carpet absolutely clean and you’ll save money.

 There are 5 methods of professional carpet cleaning, 4 or which are great for maintenance, while there’s 1 method (hot water extraction, aka steam cleaning) that’s appropriate for restoring or deep cleaning a carpet.

 However, similar results can be achieved at home with consistency and the right equipment.
-You mainly have to vacuum daily (or use a vacuum robot and a carpet steam cleaner to have your carpets looking like new!
+You mainly have to vacuum daily to have your carpets looking like new!